How to Calculate Your Social Media’s ROI

 Next, you need to determine just how much these conversions are worth.
 This is easily done if you know the lifetime value of your average customer, based on how much money they will generate for your business.
 Once you have determined their lifetime value, you can figure out how much each social media conversion is worth to your business.
 The idea is that once you know how much each customer generates for your business and the rate at which your social media converts people into customers, you will know how much each visit or conversion is worth to your company.
 For instance, if 1 in 10 people that visit your site become a customer, and each customer has a lifetime value of $50, then each visit to your site is worth about $5.

 You may think social media is free but the truth is that you are paying for it, even if Facebook and Twitter aren’t charging you.
 You likely pay for labour (or pay with your own time spent), social media tools, and some advertising (such as promoting posts).
 Calculate a close-as-possible estimate of how much you spend in each of these areas.
 The sum will be your investment in your social media campaign.
 When you compare your investment to the monetary value of your campaign, you can figure out just how effective your social media is and if you have a good ROI.

 Numero Uno Web Solutions is a provider of search engine optimization (SEO) solutions to startup and small companies from all industries and fields.
-As a trusted Google Partner, we stay on the pulse of industry changes and adapt our practices to produce quality SEO and content marketing plans to fuel the growth of businesses across communities.
+We stay on the pulse of industry changes and adapt our practices to produce quality SEO and content marketing plans to fuel the growth of businesses across communities.
 Click here to learn more about content marketing techniques and how we can help improve your search profile.